 Stop Worrying So Much

-Everyday we are surrounded with potential stressors.
+Every day we are surrounded by potential stressors.
 We over analyze and over criticize ourselves to the point of anxiety and tension.
 With all of that mind chatter, we forget how to relax.

 Try New Things